-How do I get rid of leatherjackets?
+How do I get rid of leatherjackets in a lawn?

 Ah leatherjackets in your lawn, the lawn-lovers arch enemy.
 These pesky pests will make their way into your lawn almost without you noticing – until random yellow dead patches appear in your lawn!